Thinking about buying a latex mattress – but don’t know which one to get?

 Finally, there is a thin slice of 1-inch high-density foam at the bottom of the mattress.
 It enhances the support provided by the second layer.

-Because of the pocketed coil layer, the Nest Hybrid Latex is the best mattress of these four for heavier sleepers.
+Because of the pocketed coil layer, the Nest Owl Natural Latex Hybrid is the best mattress of these four for heavier sleepers.

 This mattress comes in Medium, Firm, and Plush comfort layers.